HackSoc/hacksoc.org/docs/README.md

 # Website and build system documentation

-Documentation is never complete; if you see a section that's missing information, make an issue.
+Documentation is never complete; if you see a section that's missing information, please make an issue.
 If over the course of working with the website you discover something that might not be immediately clear to everyone, consider making a pull request adding it to the documentation so fewer people get tripped up on it in the future!

 ## What you need to read